Today we are going to make authentic English currant scones, but first, let me take you on a little journey across the Pond to set this up!

 This spring, we had an abundance of red currants on our two bushes, and thinking back to our time in England, we knew they were just the thing to bake into the scones!

 We wandered through the York Minster, little shops, bookstores, clothing stores, and even considered eating a very late lunch in a catholic church-turned-cafe.
-But, since we arrived just as they were cleaning up for the day, we stood in the ancient alcove discussing theology with the manager of the establishment.
+But, since we arrived just as they were cleaning up for the day, we stood a moment in the ancient alcove chatting happily with the manager of the establishment.